bbawuah/personal-blogpage/src/pages/the-playing-children.md

 But this is the reality.
 </br>
 </br>
-We must ask ourselves to what extent we are free creatures?..
+We must ask ourselves to what extent are we truly free beings?
 </p>